Automated Traffic Management, Fraser Coast

 * more accurate data collection that is already informing local and regional traffic planning;

-* improved efficiency/cost savings - replacement of mobile unit to permanent loops to collect data onsite/remotely;
+* improved efficiency/cost savings - replacement of mobile unit with piezo-electric sensors, enabling the collection of detailed axle-based data onsite/remotely;”

 * improved amenity for residents - noise reduction with replacement of tube counters; and